AwalaApp/network-website/legal/terms.md

     Last updated: 15th February 2021
 </p>

-# Terms of Use and Privacy Policy - Relaynet
+# Terms of Use and Privacy Policy - Awala

-Relaynet is a decentralized computer network where compatible software can remain connected despite Internet blackouts.
-The word “Users” refers to end users of Relaynet.
-We, Relaycorp, provide reference software implementations of the Relaynet protocol suite and the Relaynet-Internet Gateway instances hosted under relaycorp.cloud, such as frankfurt.relaycorp.cloud, to enable you use Relaynet (the “Services”).
-Other third parties may provide their own servers or applications for use on Relaynet, under their own terms and conditions.
+Awala is a decentralized computer network where compatible software can remain connected despite Internet blackouts.
+The word “Users” refers to end users of Awala.
+We, Relaycorp, provide reference software implementations of the Awala protocol suite and the Awala-Internet Gateway instances hosted under relaycorp.cloud, such as frankfurt.relaycorp.cloud, to enable you use Awala (the “Services”).
+Other third parties may provide their own servers or applications for use on Awala, under their own terms and conditions.
 Relaycorp does not control those third parties.

 We will always run and distribute the open source software that's publicly available and unmodified, and we are committed to automating the process to distribute such software and making the automation code open source too.
-Additionally, we are committed to exploring workable ways in which we could eventually provide reasonable proof that the server-side infrastructure we operate to run Relaynet-Internet Gateway instances matches the open source code and that no backdoors have been introduced.
+Additionally, we are committed to exploring workable ways in which we could eventually provide reasonable proof that the server-side infrastructure we operate to run Awala-Internet Gateway instances matches the open source code and that no backdoors have been introduced.

 The only exception to this will be for severe security bug fixes that are easy to exploit, in which case we reserve the option to release the fix up to 48 hours before publishing the source code and disclosing the vulnerability.
 We do this to allow Users to patch their systems before bad actors start exploiting the vulnerability.